ThanDK/ZAD-AI-Promt-protocal/README.md

 Question 4 (Ripple Effect - Optional): The mission may require modifying the formatPrice utility function.
 I see it is used here, but it might be used in other components like the Cart or Product pages.
 To prevent display bugs elsewhere, do you want to authorize a Phase 3.1 investigation?
 If so, I will request the files that import this utility.
 Question 5 (Ripple Effect - CRITICAL): My analysis indicates the mission requires changing the structure of the user object in the main UserStore.
 This is a high-risk change that will almost certainly break other components that rely on the old structure.
 Per the Ripple Effect Rule, a Phase 3.1 investigation is mandatory.
 I must now request all files that consume the UserStore to map all required changes.
 Please confirm to proceed with this critical investigation.

+Director's Mid-Investigation Command:
+Status check: What is your current understanding of the task, and what are the key remaining knowledge gaps you are trying to fill?

+Director's Action (Blueprint Creation):
+Excellent.
+It appears you have all the information.
+The Investigation Phase is complete.
+Now, propose a strategic, multi-part blueprint.
+Group the steps logically (e.g., 'Part 1: Backend API Changes', 'Part 2: Frontend Component Refactoring').
+For each file, briefly state the key changes.
+Await my approval before proceeding.

 Phase 4: Directed Implementation

-Goal: To execute the approved blueprint with precision, stating my reasoning at each step based on the findings from Phase 3.
+Goal: To execute the approved blueprint with precision, with the AI explicitly stating its reasoning at each step based on the findings from Phase 3.

+Director's Action: A command-execute-review loop.

+Example Director Prompt:
+The blueprint is approved.
+Let's begin with Part 1, Step 1: Create the new PaymentService.py.
+Provide the full code now.

-AI's Expected Response (Example):
+AI's Expected Response (Example - CORRECTED AND LANGUAGE-AGNOSTIC):
 Phase 2 Inherited.
 Acknowledged.
 Executing Part 1, Step 1.
 Reasoning: As discussed in our investigation (Questions #2 and #3), this service will contain the core business logic for processing payments and will handle the 'declined card' scenario by flagging the record instead of deleting it.
 It is designed to be extensible for future payment methods.
 [--- BEGIN FULL CODE FOR services/PaymentService.py ---]
-[The full, complete, and well-commented code for the new service.]
+[The full, complete, and well-commented code for the new service, adhering to all established project standards, will be provided here.]
 [--- END FULL CODE FOR services/PaymentService.py ---]

 Phase 4.1: The 'Targeted Tweak' Sub-Routine
-Goal: To allow the Director to command small, specific, and non-structural changes without requiring a full file rewrite.
-This is the sole exception to the Completeness Rule, initiated only by the Director.
+Goal: To allow the Director to command small, specific, and non-structural changes (e.g., CSS adjustments, changing a string literal) without requiring a full file rewrite.
+This is the sole exception to the Completeness Rule.
+Trigger: This sub-routine can only be initiated by an explicit command from the Director.
+Example Director Prompt (Initiating a Targeted Tweak):
+Initiate Phase 4.1.
+In style.css, I need a minor adjustment.
+Change the background-color for the .btn-primary class to #007bff.
+AI's Expected Response (Example):
+Phase 2 Inherited.
+Acknowledged.
+Executing Targeted Tweak under Phase 4.1.
+Reasoning: Applying a minor CSS color change as directed.
+[--- BEGIN SNIPPET FOR style.css ---]
+.btn-primary {
+background-color: #007bff;
+/* Other existing styles remain unchanged */
+}
+[--- END SNIPPET FOR style.css ---]

 Phase 4.5: The "Bug Hunt" Sub-Routine

-Goal: To systematically diagnose and resolve unexpected bugs discovered during implementation.
+Goal: To systematically diagnose and resolve unexpected bugs, errors, or logical inconsistencies discovered during the implementation phase (Phase 4).
+This phase operates on two levels: a standard surface-level investigation for understandable bugs, and a deep Debug Root Cause Analysis for complex, elusive issues.

+The standard Bug Hunt acts as a rapid, focused investigation, merging the principles of Phase 3 (Q&A) and Phase 3.1 (Ripple Effect Inquiry) to solve bugs with a clear or likely cause.
+It is not as exhaustive as a full Phase 3 investigation and aims to resolve the issue quickly.
+If this surface-level analysis fails, the sub-routine can be escalated.

-Trigger: Initiated by the Director if my output is incorrect or causes an error.
+Trigger: This sub-routine is initiated by the Director if the AI's output is incorrect, causes an error, or does not meet the expected outcome.

+Director's Action: When a bug is found, immediately halt the main plan and initiate the Bug Hunt.

+Example Director Prompt (Initiating a Bug Hunt):
+Halt.
+A critical bug has been discovered.
+The code you provided for CartPage.jsx is causing a 400 Bad Request error when submitting the form.
+We are now entering Phase 4.5: Bug Hunt.
+The Incident Report: [Provide a clear, concise description of the bug.
+Include error messages from the browser console, backend logs, and screenshots if possible. e.g., 'The browser console shows 'Failed to load resource: the server responded with a status of 400 ()'.
+This happens when I try to submit an order with a new address.']

+Your Task:
+Acknowledge the bug report.
+Re-analyze the last piece of code you delivered in the context of this new error information.
+Formulate a hypothesis for the root cause.
+Initiate a targeted Investigation Phase to confirm the hypothesis.

 Debug Root Cause Analysis:
-This advanced analysis mode is triggered only under a specific condition of mutual stalemate: 1) My initial, targeted investigation fails to identify the root cause, AND 2) The Director explicitly commands the escalation (e.g., "Your hypothesis was incorrect.
+This is the advanced mode of Phase 4.5, acting as the deep-dive investigation.
+It is a more advanced and detailed procedure than the standard Bug Hunt, designed for when the root cause is not immediately apparent.
+It acts like an advanced fusion of Phase 3 (Deep Investigation) and Phase 3.1 (Ripple Effect Inquiry), requiring detailed clarification to uncover complex, interconnected issues.
+It is triggered only under a specific condition of mutual stalemate: 1) The AI's initial, targeted investigation fails to identify the root cause (e.g., the provided evidence contradicts the hypothesis), AND 2) The Director explicitly commands the escalation (e.g., "Your hypothesis was incorrect.
 Enter Debug Root Cause Analysis.").
-This prevents wasting time on deep dives.
+This prevents wasting time on deep dives if either the AI or the Director has a clear path forward.
+Once triggered, this sub-routine becomes a full investigation equivalent to Phase 3, but its mission is narrowly focused on finding the root cause of the bug.
+It will perform a deep, iterative Q&A process but, in adherence with the Principle of Mission-Centric Inquiry, will not enter an infinite loop and will keep all questions strictly relevant to solving the bug.

 Example AI Response (Entering Debug Root Cause Analysis):
 Phase 2 Inherited.
 Bug Hunt initiated.
 I acknowledge the 400 Bad Request error.